OPENDAP/bes/modules/dmrpp_module/data/README.md

     BES DataRoot will be appended to this URL to form the binary access URL for each dmr++ file.
     </em></dd>
     <dt><tt>-d  /usr/share/hyrax</tt></dt>
-    <dd><em>Sets the BES data root to /usr/share/hyrax for this invocataion.
+    <dd><em>Sets the BES data root to <tt>/usr/share/hyrax</tt> for this invocataion.
 Since the -f option
-    is also present then that means that the crawl of the file system will begin here.</em></dd>
+    is also present the crawl of the file system will begin here.</em></dd>
     <dt><tt>-t  /tmp/dmrpp</tt></dt>
     <dd><em>Sets the directory to which the dmr++ output tree will be written to: <tt>/tmp/dmrpp</tt></em></dd>
 </dl>

 ## `ingest_s3bucket` - building _dmr++_ files from files held in S3.
 The shell script `ingest_s3bucket` utilizes the AWS CLI to list the contents of an S3 bucket.
-The name of each object in the bucket checked against a (defaukt or supplied) regex.
+The name of each object in the bucket is checked against either the defaukt or user supplied regex.
 Each matching file is retrieved from S3 and then a _dmr++_ is built from the retrived data object.
-Once the _dmr++_ file is built the downloaded object is deleted.
+Once the _dmr++_ file is built the downloaded object is deleted unless otherwise instructed.
+The code relies on the AWS CLI being installed and configured using the `aws configure` command (or it's equivalent).

 ```